 Students using the G.I.
-Bill® must submit an Enrollment verification Request each semester they wish to apply G.I.
-Bill funds to their University charges.
-Enrollment verifications are submitted to the VA before the beginning of each semester, so it’s important to request enrollment verification for all classes you will take in both 7-week sessions before the 14-week semester begins.
+Bill® must complete the Enrollment Verification Request Form each semester they wish to receive G.I.
+Bill® funds for University costs.
+The school submits enrollment verifications once before the beginning of each semester, so it's important to request enrollment verifications for all classes in both 7-week sessions on the same form before the 14-week semester begins.

 - All G.I.
 Bill® students must submit an updated Enrollment Verification Request Form if you change your credit load.
 See “Report Changes in Enrollment” below.

-- Monitor projected VA payments to your PSU account on your LionPATH account.
-Monitor actual VA payments to your PSU account on your G.I.
-Bill eBenefits account.
+- Monitor projected VA payments to your Penn State account on LionPATH.
+Monitor actual VA payments made to Penn State on your eBenefits account.

 - Review G.I.
 Bill® student responsibilities.

 G.I.
 Bill® Students Must Report Changes in Enrollment

 Students are responsible for reporting changes in credit levels to the GV school certifying officials by submitting a new Enrollment Verification Request form.
 Unreported changes in your enrollment may affect your semester benefit or create a student debt to the VA or the University.

 - If you change courses but maintain the same credit level, no new Enrollment Verification Request or update is needed.

 - If you add one or more classes and increase your credit load before the affected courses begin, submit an updated Enrollment Verification Request Form.
 Students are responsible for university charges for courses added without an updated Enrollment Verification Request.

 - If you drop one or more classes and decrease your credit level before the affected courses begin, submit an updated Enrollment Verification Request.
 If VA payment has already been sent to the school for a course which is subsequently dropped, the excess funds will be sent from the University to the student as a “refund,” and the VA will seek repayment for the full cost of the course directly from the student.